What’s the Difference Between Fully-Insured, Self-Insured, and Level-Funded Health Plans?

 Stop-loss coverage protects a self-insured plan from runaway liability for claims.
 It limits the amount an employer must pay for claims, kicking in to provide reimbursement when costs exceed a certain threshold for a coverage period.

-The coverage generally is available in two forms.
+The coverage is generally available in two forms.
 Specific stop-loss coverage applies to catastrophic coverage on a single enrollee.
 Aggregate stop-loss applies to excess costs for the entire insured group.

 Are there regulatory differences between fully-insured and self-insured plans?